JJ/granada-off/text/geekery.md

 should be considered even more.

-That small museum is not too far away from the Facultad de Medicina, the Faculty of Medicine of the UGR, where another local geek, [Federico Olóriz](https://es.wikipedia.org/wiki/Federico_Ol%C3%B3riz_Aguilera), started to study when he was 16.
+That small museum is not too far away from the Facultad de Medicina, the Faculty of Medicine of the UGR, where another local geek and sleuth, [Federico Olóriz](https://es.wikipedia.org/wiki/Federico_Ol%C3%B3riz_Aguilera), started to study when he was 16.